ShaileshRawat1403/docs/README.md

 ## TL;DR

-This document is not a how-to.
+You won't find a how-to here.
 It’s a **why-bother** — a **thinking prompt** before the prompt.

 **Accessing intelligence** is a shift: